 The president put the Trump Organization into a trust, overseen by his sons Donald Trump Jr. and Eric Trump and another executive.
 They promised to run the company on their own.
-The president would only get reports with the most basic details about the company — like its overall profits and losses.
+The president would get reports with only the most basic details about the company — such as its overall profits and losses.

-In theory, this was supposed to “completely isolate” (in the words of one of Trump’s lawyers) the president from the management of his business — and from the conflicts of interest that business might force upon him.
+In theory, this was supposed to “completely isolate” (in the words of one of Trump’s lawyers) the president from the management of his businesses — and from the conflicts of interest that the businesses might force upon him.

 In practice, it has not been that simple.